theelims/ESP32-sveltekit/docs/components.md

 ## InputPassword

 This is an input field specifically for passwords.
-It comes with a "eye"-button on the right border to toggle the visibility of the password.
+It comes with an "eye"-button on the right border to toggle the visibility of the password.
 It natively blends into the style from DaisyUI.

 ```ts
 import InputPassword from "$lib/components/InputPassword.svelte";